marcoguerri/marcoguerri.github.io/_posts/2022-02-13-android-home-banking.markdown

 IK = IK(const_qrcode) + IK(sc_sac) + IK(sc_k2)
 ```

-while `IK structure for Transaction Data can be summarized as follows:
+while `IK` structure for Transaction Data can be summarized as follows:
 ```
 IK = IK(sc_sac) + IK(sc_k2) + IK(const_tdata)
 ```

-The following three sections give an overview of how each components of `IK` is derived.
+The following three sections give an overview of how each component of `IK` is derived.

 Derivation of `IK(sc_sac)`
 ---